mhamadbohsali/Automatic_Email_Sender/README.md

-# Ipsos Value Awards Email Sender
+# Value Awards Email Sender

 This script sends personalized HTML emails with an inline header image using Microsoft Outlook's COM interface.
-It's used to remind users to nominate colleagues for the Ipsos Value Awards.
+It's used to remind users to nominate colleagues for the Value Awards.

 ## Features